 A few people asked me why I did it.
 A few others condemned me for doing it.
 They called me selfish, greedy, and other more colorful names.
 One person told me I had no business setting up video meetings because without a big company behind me, I had nothing to offer.
 And my ears still ring from the tongue-lashing from the Freedom Calls Foundation director.

-The complainers did force me to examine my motives when they accused me of trying to profit on the backs of our military.
+The complainers forced me to examine my motives when they accused me of trying to profit on the backs of our military.
 And I did hope to one day profit from all the expertise I developed.
 I pitched video gatherings for political campaigns, tele-medicine, telecommuting, distance learning, and all kinds of other scenarios.
 Everyone either ignored me or turned me down.
 A few got mad that I would propose something as radical as working from home.
 Nobody considered that a global pandemic would force business to embrace telecommuting a few years later.

 But no family paid one penny for any small or large group video meeting in which I was involved.
-I am especially proud of that.
+I am proud of that.
 I never served in the military.
 I’ve never gone hungry.
 I live in a nice house in the suburbs.
 And I’m pretty good with technology.
 Here was an opportunity to use the talent God gave me to give something back to people who defend my freedom.
 That’s why I did it.

 Financial profit would have been nice, but I accumulated memories I’ll treasure for the rest of my life.
 I still tear up sometimes when I think about that twelve-year-old’s 2005 birthday on the pitcher’s mound with his dad in Iraq.
 He would have celebrated his 28th birthday in 2021.
 He probably has a family of his own by now and might not even remember that day in 2005.
+But I remember it.

 The technology I pioneered is obsolete today, but in the early years following 9/11, it was a lifeline to those families.
 I was privileged to share a few moments with them.
 The families made it all worthwhile.